What if you could travel from home?

 #3 GET COOKING food from a country you have been to and you enjoyed, something that when you think of it, it automatically reminds you of the place, where you were eating it, who you were with.
 I have already cooked my favourite Pad Thai which I endeavoured in Thailad, fresh and delicious Tabbouleh salad from Morocco, I now have the more time to prepare breakfast and I am trying to recreate smoothie bowls seen on all Bali photos.
 I spent some evenings with home made margaritas that remind me of my favourite Mexico (there might be a taco to go with it too).
 Thankfully UK has been having good warm weather recently, so I am also preparing Caffee Frappe that reminds me of Greece.
 Few days ago I bought Italian recipe e-book and I am planning on cooking Italian staples too.
 You can also be more experiential and try food from a country you have not been to yet!
 Why not?!
 You can then compare the flavours once you get there and see how well you recreated it.

 #4 Read TRAVEL BOOKS which is my favourite pastime, and of course I do not mean travel guides, but the books that transport you to the location, where you almost feel as if you are in the middle of that hot busy street in Havana, or you can feel coldness of the winter in Seattle.
 I found I also learnt a lot about many countries and its cultures just by reading books.
 It is such a great feeling when you are travelling and see the places where your characters were spending their time.
 Recently, I read a book about Iceland after I returned from a trip to the island, and it was a great reminder of wonderful places and customs I encountered while I was there.
 Of course, I encourage you to read other travel blogs and travel magazines - whatever takes you to new places!
-(I am working on new post with my favourite travel books and I will link it here as soon as it is done - stay tuned or sign up via newsletter not to miss it)
+(Here is my article about Top Travel books to inspire your next trip and awaken your wanderlust )

 #5 Look into the depth of your drives and look through your old travel photos.
 You can create PHOTOBOOKS to have a great memory and remind you of the country you visited.
 I feel that it is always so good to watch the photos in the book as opposed to digital copies.
 Additionally, if you have some old videos maybe it's the time now to create great new travel videos too?